Printer friendly Advisory Council Charter (PDF- 469 KB)

 Objectives and Scope of Activities

 42 U.S.C.
 274k authorizes the operation of the C.W.
 Bill Young Cell Transplantation Program (Program) and the National Cord Blood Inventory (NCBI).
-The principal purpose of these programs is to make blood stem cells from adult donors and cord blood units available for patients who need a transplant to treat life-threatening conditions such as leukemia, and who lack a suitably matched relative who can be the donor.
-The recommendations of the ACBSCT assist the Department of Health and Human Services (HHS) in overseeing these programs.
+The principal purpose of these programs is to increase the number of transplants for recipients suitably matched to biologically unrelated donors of bone marrow and cord blood.
+The recommendations of the Advisory Council assist the Department of Health and Human Services (HHS) in overseeing these programs.
 The statute requires the Advisory Council’s involvement in submitting reports to Congress.

 Description of Duties

 The Advisory Council shall, as requested by the Secretary, discuss and make recommendations regarding the Program.
-It shall provide a consolidated, comprehensive source of expert, unbiased analysis and recommendations to the Secretary on the latest advances in the science of blood stem cell transplantation.
-The Advisory Council shall advise, assist, consult, and make recommendations, at the request of the Secretary, on:
+In developing policies affecting the Program, the Secretary shall consult with the Advisory Council.
+It shall provide a consolidated, comprehensive source of expert, unbiased analysis, and recommendations to the Secretary on the latest advances in the science of blood stem cell transplantation and donation.
+The Advisory Council may also review the state of the science of using adult stem cells and birthing tissues to develop new types of therapies for patients, for the purpose of considering the potential inclusion of such new types of therapies in the Program.

 Agency or Official to Whom the Committee Reports